ShreenathIyer/academic-kickstart/content/author/admin/_index.md

 +++

-I am a second year Master's student at the University of California, Davis studying Computer Science.
+I am a second year Master's student studying Computer Science at the University of California, Davis.
+My main areas of research include Distributed Systems and Blockchains.
 I am also an Amazon Alexa Prize 2018 winner.

+I have worked for over two years at FIS Global as a Product Development Engineer with a special focus on Continuous Integration and DevOps.

+When I am not working, I am either watching soccer or playing soccer or trying to figure out why people like going to the gym so much.